 Hugh is a Hereworth Old Boy, a parent of an Old Boy, and the past President of the Hereworth Parents Association.
 Hugh is the Managing Director of Drumpeel Farms, a 2,050 hectare mixed cropping, beef and lamb finishing property based at Otane.

 Hugh is also a Director of HortNZ, Process VegNZ , Chair of the Foundation of Arable Research and founding member of Landwise.

 Over the years Hugh has worked alongside the Hereworth Old Boys Association on their various projects and the 4WD Tutira Trek Weekend.

 Based in Havelock North, George is a Chartered Professional Engineer and the Managing Director of his own company.
 He is also a Hereworth Old Boy, with his son currently in attendance at the School.

 George volunteers his time to serve on a number of charitable trusts, and as a professional engineer, he brings a level of expertise to any project planning, funding and construction we may have.

 He has a proud history with the School, as his grandfather, uncles and brothers are all Old Boys.
 George is excited by the opportunity to contribute as the third generation of his family in service to Hereworth.

-Kate lives in Gisborne and has a son currently full boarding in Year 8 at Hereworth.
+She lives in Gisborne and has a son currently full boarding in Year 7 at Hereworth.
 We are excited to have her years of experience and foresight at the School.

 With Hereworth becoming a co-educational school, and with our centenary approaching in 2027, our new strategic plan will look to secure and develop the future of Hereworth for generations to come.